marmelab/react-admin/docs/CreateEdit.md

 **Tip**: You can customize the message displayed in the confirm dialog by setting the `ra.message.unsaved_changes` message in your i18nProvider.

-## Displaying Fields or Inputs depending on the user permissions
+## Displaying Fields or Inputs Depending on the User Permissions

 You might want to display some fields, inputs or filters only to users with specific permissions.